Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Simulation results

 We quantify the CR anisotropy level through its pressure anisotropy, $P_{\text{CR}, \perp} / P_{\text{CR}, \parallel} - 1$, based on Equation~\ref{equ::aniso_def}.
 In the momentum-by-momentum treatment, we present the temporal evolution of CR anisotropy in Figure~\ref{fig::crai_aniso_time}.
 In the expanding box, the CR pressure perpendicular to the background magnetic field consistently exceeds the parallel component, while the reverse holds in the compressing box.
 Owing to the inefficient driving of anisotropy towards $p\ll p_0$ (consequence of the $\kappa$ distribution, see footnote 4), we primarily focus on particles with $p\gtrsim0.2p_0$ where driving is effective.
 Initially, anisotropy levels across all CR momenta increase with time.
 Subsequently, quasi-linear diffusion (QLD) induced by amplified waves reduces the anisotropy, ultimately maintaining a steady anisotropic profile.
-The saturated anisotropy level within the momentum range $\left(0.5p_0, 5p_0\right)$ is broadly consistent with the trend predicted by Equation~\ref{equ::aniso_theory}, albeit higher than the theoretical value by order unity.
+The saturated anisotropy level within the momentum range $\left(0.5p_\text{peak}, 5p_\text{peak}\right)$ is broadly consistent with the trend predicted by Equation~\ref{equ::aniso_theory}, albeit higher than the theoretical value by order unity.
 We attribute this deviation to the omission of pitch angle dependence in deriving Equation~\ref{equ::aniso_theory}, which is the standard approach in QLT but is prone to error, and a similar situation has been discussed in \citet{2022ApJ...928..112B}.
 Lower-energy CRs in simulations fall below the predicted anisotropy level, which is likely owing to less efficient anisotropy driving.
-The anisotropy level in the expanding box simulation is systematically higher than that in compressing box.
+The anisotropy level in the expanding box is systematically higher than that in the compressing box, \textbf{as a weaker background magnetic field in the expanding box (see Section~\ref{sec::equation}) necessitates a larger anisotropy to sustain the same instability growth rate (Equation~\ref{equ::growth_rate})}.